 Today, you start with a favorite Cook for Good breakfast: toasted Good Whisk Bread with peanut butter.
 For lunch, have carrot sticks you prepared yesterday.
 For dinner, have the Tomato and Bean Stew with black beans and the last of the Vinaigrette, perhaps on salad mix.

-Make and enjoy another favorite: Ginger-Glazed Carrot Cake (classic is on page 223 in Wildly Affordable Organic.
-For the plant-strong version, use the recipe in the ebook for Summer Challenge subscribers.)
+Make and enjoy another favorite: Ginger-Glazed Carrot Cake Use the recipe in the ebook for Summer Challenge subscribers.

 Spreading cold peanut butter